What is a style sheet, and why do you need one?

 What is a style sheet?

 A style sheet is a document created especially for your book by the editor.
 It will record choices the editor made in terms of spelling, punctuation, formatting, and so on.
-These may be in line with your preferences (for instance if you write in US English), or the editor may make consistency decisions based on majority usage (if you favour “T-shirt” over “tee shirt”).
-Style sheets can be simple or very detailed, depending on the project and the editor.
-If you’re writing a contemporary romance set in a tiny village, your style sheet might contain less information than a complex sci-fi novel about time travel that also has lots of unusual terminology.
+These may be in line with your preferences (for instance if you write in US or UK English), or the editor may make consistency decisions based on majority usage (if you favour “T-shirt” with a hyphen over “tee shirt”).

 What’s included on a style sheet?

-But what exactly does a style sheet contain?
-Every editor creates style sheets slightly differently and some will go into more detail than others, and it can be dependent on genre and complexity, as I mentioned above.
-In its most basic form, each style sheet tends to include:
+What exactly does a style sheet contain?
+Every editor creates style sheets and lays them out slightly differently.
+The level of detail can be dependent on genre and complexity, as I mentioned above.

 - Capitalised terms

-Other editors get more detailed with their style sheets.
+Many editors are extremely detailed with their style sheets.
 In my view, the more detailed the better, because the more things you keep track of, the better your ability to spot errors, such as a character’s hair suddenly changing colour later in the book.
-Style sheets may also cover:

-- Characters’ names, roles, ages and appearances
+- Characters’ names, roles, relationships, ages and appearances

 - Location names/important settings